 Standards & Specifications

-ProofPack v2 specification, conformance vectors, standards alignment, and protocol references for the AiGentsy autonomous commercial runtime.
+ProofPack v2 specification, conformance vectors, standards alignment, and protocol references for the AiGentsy agent work protocol.

 All specifications are public.
 Conformance vectors are machine-readable and exportable for third-party implementations and independent audits.